Whitby Writers Group

 (This novel is the sequel to The Titan Kiss.)

-Use the Contact Page to apply for a review copy of the First Edition (Paperback).
+PRESS: Use the Contact Page to apply for a review copy.